Planning a reunion at Lake Tahoe? Use Reunly free - guest list, RSVPs, budget, schedule, name tags.Start free →▶ Demo

 Pick a side of the lake based on group style.
 South Lake Tahoe / Stateline is casino-resort territory - best for groups that want hotel-block convenience, restaurants, and a nightlife option for the adults.
 North Lake (Tahoe City, Tahoe Vista, Kings Beach) is quieter, more family-oriented, with the best vacation rentals.
 East shore (Incline Village, Sand Harbor) is the most beautiful but spendy.

 For winter reunions, base at a single ski resort.
 Northstar California, Palisades Tahoe (Squaw/Alpine), and Heavenly all have ski-in/ski-out condo blocks that handle reunion-sized groups.
-The non-skiers in your group will appreciate Northstar village or Heavenly Village for shopping, ice rinks, and gondola rides.
+Non-skiers get village walks, ice skating, gondola rides, and tubing at Adventure Mountain.

 How Reunly helps you plan it